 The Individuals with Disabilities Education Act (IDEA) requires that before a student can receive special education services, the district must determine whether the student meets eligibility requirements for special education and needs special education services.
-The district must conduct a comprehensive evaluation that:
+The district must conduct (or arrange for) a comprehensive evaluation that

-- 1. Provides sufficient data to determine whether the student is a student with a disability; - 2.
-Documents how the disability affects the student's academic or behavioral performance in school; and the evaluation is completed, the eligibility team, including the parent, will decide whether the student is eligible for special education services.

-3. Provides appropriate information for the development of an IEP, if eligible.
-Once
+- 1. provides sufficient data to determine whether the student is a student with a disability; - 2. documents how the disability affects the student's academic or behavioral performance in school; and - 3. provides appropriate information for the development of an IEP, if eligible.